2222-07-06

 2. Execution

 You have a couple of options when executing your UAT test cases.
-As the name suggests your testers (= potential users) will now test and evaluate your application regarding certain test scenarios.
+As the name suggests, your testers (= potential users) will now test and evaluate your application regarding certain test scenarios.

 If you provide a global product in various geographical markets, chances are high that you can’t meet these testers in person.

-The test cases can be executed in one-on-one sessions via Skype or any other video calling software.
-During the sessions, you will gain a lot of quantitative and – even more important – qualitative data from your users.
+During the sessions, you will gain a lot of quantitative and – even more important – qualitative data from your actual users themselves.

 3. Documentation